water level indicator hydroponics

 2. Nutrient Solution Concentration

-Monitoring water levels is not just about tracking how much water there is.
-It is also important to watch the concentration of the nutrient solution.
-As water evaporates over time, nutrient concentration increases since nutrients remain in the system.
-Regularly measuring electrical conductivity (EC) helps maintain an optimal nutrient balance.
-Technicians can then make changes.
+Measuring electrical conductivity (EC) regularly helps keep the right nutrient balance.
+Technicians can then make adjustments.
 They can add fresh water to dilute or add more nutrients to get the right mix.

 Best Practices for Water Level hydroponics monitoring